RedDragonElite/rde_props_interact/README.md

 restart rde_props_interact
 ```

-Then place a prop with `/props`, look at it, and use ox_target — you'll see the ⚙️ Configure option if you're an admin.
+Then place a prop with `/props`, look at it, and use ox_target — you'll see the ⚙️ Configure Interaction option if you're an admin, or ⚗️ Crafting / 📦 Open Stash if the prop is auto-configured.

 ---